Betsy

 Joliestar is also a four-time winner resuming with a couple of placings, when slow tempo brought about her downfall.

-While Lady Shenandoah has twice won first-up, but her spring campaign started with luckless second to Headwall in the Concorde Stakes.
+While Lady Shenandoah has twice won first-up, but her spring campaign started with a luckless second to Headwall in the Concorde Stakes.

 “She just had an unlucky campaign last time,” Waller said of Lady Shenandoah.
-“She deserves to change that around.
+“She deserves to change that around.”

-“Sharp horses run well fresh and that’s what all three of these are.
+“Sharp horses run well fresh and that’s what all three of these are.”

-“They are forward enough, but there are different priorities for each of them.
+“They are forward enough, but there are different priorities for each of them.”

-“Angel Capital is colt looking to be stallion, so every run is important, and a Group 2 would look good on his resume.”
+“Angel Capital is a colt looking to be stallion, so every run is important, and a Group 2 would look good on his resume.”

 Angel Capital still hasn’t ticked the Group 1 box, the opportunity for that will be the Newmarket at Flemington in three weeks’ time, but there is a reason for that target.

 “We are looking at Royal Ascot for him, so history tells you need to win down the straight before going there,” Waller said.
-“You are thinking of those things with nearly every horse.
+“You are thinking of those things with nearly every horse.”

-“Joliestar has done that already [winning the Newmarket last year] and she could go there [Royal Ascot] as well.
+“Joliestar has done that already [winning the Newmarket last year] and she could go there [Royal Ascot] as well.”

-“She could be back there or in a Canterbury Stakes.
+“She could be back there or in a Canterbury Stakes.”

 “Beiwacht is in the Lightning [Stakes] to get that straight track experience with Dubai and Ascot a chance with him.
 He is very fresh and ready to go.”